DasParijat/Ringtail-DE/README.md

 			<li>(Ringtail)
 			Buffed Ringtail's speed</li>
 			<li>(Adverts)
-			Re-arranged RDE_Adverts folder for new teaser images</li>
+			Re-arranged RDE_Adverts folder for new teaser images, also created 10 new screenshots of the game</li>
 		</ul>
 	</li>
 	<li>